codership/documentation/galeracluster/source/installmariadbsrc.rst

 .. seealso:: In the event that you built MariaDB Galera Cluster over an existing standalone instance of MariaDB, there are some additional steps that you need to take in order to update your system to the new database server.
 For more information, see :doc:`migration`.

-.. note:: This tutorial omits MariaDB authentication options for brevity.

 ---------------------------------
 Preparing the Server
 ---------------------------------
-.. _`installmariadb-prep-serve`:
+.. _`installmariadb-prep-server`:

 When building from source code, ``make`` cannot manage or install dependencies for either Galera Cluster or the build process itself.
 You need to install these packages first.

-- For Debian-based distributions of Linux, you can run the following command:
+- For Debian-based distributions of Linux, if MariaDB is available in your repositories, you can run the following command:

   .. code-block:: console